Model Context Protocol

 Does the TechSnif MCP server require API keys?

-No. The server runs locally on your machine and reads from TechSnif public endpoints, so there is no TechSnif account, API key, or paywall required.
+No. Both the hosted endpoint at mcp.techsnif.com and the local npx server read from TechSnif public endpoints, so there is no TechSnif account, API key, or paywall required.

 What can an AI agent do with the TechSnif MCP server?